CatzCodez/Excel-SQL-Formatting-Automation/README.md

 - Converts column and row names to `snake_case`
 - Removes extra headers, blank rows, and noise
 - Converts numbers with commas into integers
-- Outputs formatted `.xlsx` files using Excel table formatting
+- Outputs formatted `.CSV` files using Excel table formatting
 - Saves results to the `cleaned_reports/` folder with `_formatted` added to the filename

 ## Folder Structure